jsadusk/tramp-hlo/README.md

 # Current implementation

-This is currently built using advice functions, because I don't want to interfere with the internals of tramp.
-However these could definitely be adapted to be part of `tramp-sh` if the core team approves.
+This is currently built using advice functions, wrapping the core emacs functions it reimplements.
+It is not integrated direclty with tramp because tramp specifically targets emacs magic file handler functions.
+This package could eventually include a framework similar to tramp method handlers to allow other packages to build on it.
+This would allow packages to define tramp implementations for their own functions.